 120 square metres

-Umm, enjoying reading Hilary McPhee's book about university and becoming a publisher, I keep skipping ahead waiting for Helen Garner to appear, but I know I need to slow down and live through the sixties, which even for inner city Carlton, sound dull.
+Umm, enjoying reading Hilary McPhee's book about university and becoming a publisher, keep skipping ahead for Helen Garner to appear, but I know I need to slow down and live through the sixties, which even for inner city Carlton, sound dull.
 But it IS interesting to understand how under recognised people are, culturally, and the importance of differentiating between social and economic capital.

 Comments